-Batten disease is caused by abnormalities in genes that are involved with the production and use of certain body proteins.
-The disease results in a build-up of fats and proteins called lipopigments in the cells of the brain, eyes, skin, and other tissues.
+Batten disease is caused by abnormalities in genes that are involved with the production and use of certain bodily proteins.
+The disease results in a build up of fats and proteins called lipopigments in the cells of the brain, eyes, skin, and other tissues.

 Since Batten disease is an inherited condition, people at risk include: